retico-team/retico-simplelogger/README.md

 # retico-simplelogger
-A simple logger module for logging incremental units to JSON.
+A simple module for logging incremental units to a JSON file.

 ---